The MTH1 Story

 The open innovation approach

+I managed to persuade Camilla Gokturk, who runs a company In vivo Design AB, to start working with us part time to do target validation in vivo and eventually PK/PD work.
+At this stage, I was persuaded by Annika Jenmalm Jensen that I needed a project leader with Drug discovery expertise and a highly skilled project leader, Ulrika Warpman Berglund came onboard the MTH1 project, which made a huge difference.
 We had the protein and also a potent inhibitor, so we approached Pål Stenmark, a structural biologist at Stockholm University, who quickly solved the crystal structure of MTH1 with the inhibitors.
 To optimise the compounds we needed to know pharmacokinetic properties and started collaborating with Per Artursson at Uppsala University.
 We now had really promising compounds but needed to know their properties in animals.
-I managed to persuade Camilla Gokturk, who runs a company In vivo Design AB, to start working with us part time to do PK/PD work.
 We also needed to measure the compounds in plasma and we started a nice collaboration with the analytic chemists at Stockholm University, Ingrid Granelli and Alonja.
-At this stage, the project was growing exponentially and a highly skilled project leader, Ulrika Warpman Berglund came onboard the MTH1 project, which made a huge difference.
 We continued our open innovation approach and even before publications, many many labs around the globe had the MTH1 inhibitors.

 For us, the MTH1 project has demonstrated how powerful interdisciplinary collaboration can be and that an open innovation model is preferred.